AdvaniaSE/PowerShellAdvancedFundamentals/06. Error Handling/Lab.md

 # Lab 06.
 Error Handling

-- Generate an error by running a command that doesn't exist in PowerShell

----

-- Change the `$ErrorView` variable and note the difference between messages.
-Valid values for ErrorView are
-  - NormalView
-  - CategoryView
-  - ConciseView (This is the default view)

----

-- Explore the error using `Get-Error`

----

-- Create a try/catch block to capture the error and instead of an error, return the string "I captured the error: \<ErrorMessage\>"

----
+- Open the file in your repo named `MyFunctions.ps1` in VSCode.

-- Using the information from `Get-Error`, specify the type of error in the catch block
+- In the function `Confirm-CourseID`, replace the output of the command with a non terminating error output

----
+- In the function `GetUserData`, Add a `Try` block around the `Get-Content` command, with a catch block to create a breaking error

-- Change the type of error generated in the try block and add another catch block to catch the error
+  - Change the value of `$MyUserListFile` to a non existing file and see that it handles the error

----

-- Add a finally block outputting the string "Finally in the finally block." and verify that this block is run no matter which path the code takes

----

   - Change the `$ErrorActionPreference`, and see if the behavior changes.
 Valid values are:
     - SilentlyContinue
     - Stop
     - Continue
     - Inquire
     - Ignore
     - Suspend
     - Break
+  - Use the `Get-Error` CmdLet to explore the error message and find the type of the error.
+  - Change the catch block to be of the `ItemNotFoudException`, and add a specific 'DatabaseFile not found' message
+  - Add another general 'Unknown error' catch block and output the error message

+- Restore the path of the `$MyUserListFile` variable to `"$PSScriptRoot\MyLabFile.csv"`

+---

+The resulting `MyFunctions.ps1` file can be found in this folder.

+---